kannankvs/md2/Command-Reference.md

 **config warm_restart teamsyncd_timer**

-TBD: This command sets the teamsyncd_timer value for warm_restart of teamd service.
-When teamd service is warm rebooted, it waits until this timer expiry to complete the warm reboot process.
+TBD24: This command sets the teamsyncd_timer value for warm_restart of teamd service.
+When teamd service is warm rebooted, it waits until this timer expiry to complete the warm reboot process; it is expected that all the reconciliation should be completed before this timer expires.
 Users can modify this value based on the number of neighbors and numbers of routes that are present at the moment.
-AI: Same as above.
+AI: To be verified by LinkedIn.

   - Usage:
     config warm_restart teamsyncd_timer <seconds>